» About the Program

 Round Table Discussions

-Throughout the course of each semester, keynote speakers will be brought in for a round table discussion relevant to course topics of study.
+Throughout the course of each semester, keynote speakers may be brought in for a round table discussion relevant to course topics of study.
 Round table discussions will be held typically on Saturday evenings during residency weekends.

 Certificate Program in Criminal Justice Education

 The MJA Program also offers a Graduate Certificate in Criminal Justice Education.
 The accrediting body for colleges and universities in the Southeastern United States, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), requires the following to teach in an undergraduate criminal justice program at a 2-year community college and 4-year college/university: 1) a master's degree in criminal justice or 2) a master's degree with 18 credit hours in criminal justice coursework.
 The Certificate in Criminal Justice Education was designed to allow those holding a current master's degree in a field other than criminal justice, to obtain the 18 credit hours necessary to teach in a criminal justice undergraduate program at the community college or university level.
 To obtain a certificate, a student must complete 15 credit hours of required MJA core courses and 3 hours of electives from a list of approved MJA courses for a total of 18 credit hours.

 Certificate awarded: Graduate Certificate in Criminal Justice Education